-We’ve had a couple of posts in the past about creating RESTful services with the KNIME Analytics Platform and using the REST API provided by the KNIME Server.
+We’ve had a couple of posts in the past about creating RESTful services with the KNIME Analytics Platform and using the REST API provided by KNIME Business Hub (formerly KNIME Server).
 But since we keep adding functionality and making things easier, it’s worthwhile to occasionally come back and revisit the topic.
 This post will demonstrate a couple of changes since Jon’s last update.

 Creating a service